Spin Relaxation Times of Single-Wall Carbon Nanotubes

-To understand the observation of motional narrowing more quantitatively, we start with a generalized narrowing model~\cite{AndersonRMP1953, AndersonJPSJ1954}:
+To understand the observation of motional narrowing more quantitatively, we start with a generalized narrowing model~\cite{AndersonRMP1953, AndersonJPSJ1954}

 where $\Delta H_p$ is the amplitude of the perturbations and $\Delta H_e$ describes the rate of spin motion.
 Equation~(\ref{Anderson's relation}) was originally derived to describe exchange narrowing or motional narrowing from spin diffusion.
-However, spin diffusion can be described in terms of phonon-activated, variable range hopping with a probability, $p_{\rm VRH}$, that is proportional to $\textrm{exp}\left(-2R/\xi - \Delta E/k_{\rm B}T\right)$~\cite{MillerPR1960,Mott1993,Kamimura1989}.
-Here, $R$ is the hopping distance, $\xi$ is the localization length, $\Delta E$ is the average spacing between energy levels, and $k_{\rm B}$ is the Boltzmann constant.
-Combining this hopping conduction with Eq.~(\ref{Anderson's relation}) and adding an offset, $\Delta H_0$, gives~\cite{WilsonPR1964, MorigakiJPSJ1965}
+However, spin diffusion can be described in terms of phonon-activated hopping with a probability, $p_{\rm hop}$, that is proportional to $\textrm{exp}\left(-2R/\xi - \Delta E/k_{\rm B}T\right)$.\cite{MillerPR1960,Mott1993,Kamimura1989} Here, $R$ is the hopping distance, $\xi$ is the localization length, $\Delta E$ is the average spacing between energy levels, and $k_{\rm B}$ is the Boltzmann constant.
+Combining this hopping conduction with Eq.~(\ref{Anderson's relation}) and adding an offset, $\left(T_2^0\right)^{-1}$, gives~\cite{WilsonPR1964, MorigakiJPSJ1965}

-where $\Delta H_0$ is the high-$T$ (``metallic") asymptotic limit of the linewidth and $A$ is independent of $T$.
-As Fig.~\ref{Figure2} shows, Eq.~(\ref{linewidth equation}) fits very well to the observed linewidth.
-We find $A$ to be 11.6$\pm0.8$~meV-G and $\Delta H_0 = 5.10\pm$0.08~G, with the latter quantity giving a $T_2$ spin dephasing time of 11.1~ns.
+where $T_2^0$ is the high-$T$ (``metallic") asymptotic limit of the spin dephasing time and $A$ is independent of $T$.
+As Fig.~\ref{Figure2}(c) shows, Eq.~(\ref{linewidth eqn}) fits very well to the observed linewidth.
+We find $A$ to be 11.6$\pm0.8$~meV-G and a $T_2^0$ spin dephasing time of 11.1~ns.
 The activation energy, $\Delta E$, is 1.18$\pm$0.09~meV (13.7~K or 285~GHz).
-From the value of $\Delta E$, we can get an estimate of how much time (on average) each spin spends at each hopping location, $\tau = \frac{\hbar}{\Delta E} = 558$~fs~\cite{KittelISSP1996}.
-If we phenomenologically take $T_2 = n\tau$, where $n$ is the number of jumps before phase coherence is lost, then we can estimate $n$ to be on the order of 10$^4$ hops, where we have taken $T_2$ to be $\sim$10~ns.
+From the value of $\Delta E$, we estimate how much time (on average) each spin spends at each hopping location, $\tau = \frac{\hbar}{\Delta E} = 558$~fs.\cite{KittelISSP1996} If we phenomenologically take $T_2 = n\tau$, where $n$ is the number of jumps before phase coherence is lost, then we can estimate $n$ to be on the order of 10$^4$ hops, where we have taken $T_2$ to be $\sim$10~ns.

-The temperature dependence of our linewidth and the fitting to Eq.~(\ref{linewidth equation}) suggests that we are observing ESR of localized carriers, in a similar fashion to P-doped Si~\cite{FeherPR1959, MaekawaJPSJ1965} and Ge~\cite{WilsonPR1964, MorigakiJPSJ1965}.
-In those systems, motional narrowing of ESR is seen at low and intermediate donor concentrations.
-However, if the impurity concentration is increased, more complicated models would be needed~\cite{MaekawaJPSJ1965, OchiaiPSSA1976}.
-Additionally, although motional narrowing has not been observed in SWCNTs before, it is reasonable to expect that type of behavior in a system such as nanotubes, since electrons in the basal plane of graphite, in addition to 1D conducting polymers, also show motional narrowing~\cite{WagonerPR1960, NechtscheinPRB1983, MatsubaraPRB1991, MizoguchiPRB1995}.

-The $T$ dependence of $\chi_{\rm g}$ scales with $1/T$, indicating that the spins are a finite-level system (Fig.~\ref{Figure3}).
-Indeed, $\chi_{\rm g}$ can be fit very well using a Curie law